 What will the

 - The facility will include a hydraulic press forge, heat treatment, and machining processes.
 There will be significant investment in leading edge equipment and machinery, leading to highly skilled jobs and training opportunities.

-- The facility will manufacture large calibre artillery projectile shells with a capacity of 30,000 artillery shell cases per year.
+- The facility will manufacture large calibre artillery projectile shells with an initial operating capacity of 30,000 artillery shell cases per year.

 - An artillery shell case is an inert metal body, measuring approximately 155mm in diameter, 690mm in height, and weighing around 36 kilograms.

 - The shells produced at the facility will then be supplied to various factories throughout the world to be completed.

 - Natures of artillery rounds vary and include training variants, illumination and screening smoke as well as high explosive rounds.
 The completed rounds are fired by artillery such as the Australian Army M777 lightweight towed howitzer.